Introduction

 The main user interface is separated into several sections:

-- The Data widget showing an overview of all loaded data.
+The Data widget showing an overview of all loaded data.

-- The views section showing 2D, MPR, and 3D visualization of the currently selected data.
+The views section showing 2D, MPR, and 3D visualization of the currently selected data.

-- The Annotation Widget providing functionality to annotate images with elements such as labels, lines, etc.
+The Annotation Widget providing functionality to annotate images with elements such as labels, lines, etc.

-- The Algorithm Dock providing space for the GUI elements of individual algorithms run on the loaded data.
+The Algorithm Dock providing space for the GUI elements of individual algorithms run on the loaded data.

-Loading Data¶
+Loading Data

 All supported data formats can be loaded via the Import menu in the top menu bar.
 Usually this leads to a filesystem browser from which you can select the files to import.
 Certain data formats provide a dedicated GUI with additional options, such as the DICOM browser enabling you to scan entire directory structures recursively or connecting to a PACS instance on the network.

-- You can select one or multiple images that are to be shown in the views (indicated by the eye icon in the left-most column).
+Selection of one or multiple images that are to be shown in the views (indicated by the eye icon in the left-most column).

-- You can select one or multiple images and run algorithms on them (indicated by the highlighted background color).
+Selection of one or multiple images and run algorithms on them (indicated by the highlighted background color).

-Views / Visualization¶
+Views / Visualization

-- 2D images and 2D image sets are shown in a dedicated 2D view.
+2D images and 2D image-sets are shown in a dedicated 2D view.

 The Annotations widget (3) enables you to place various annotation objects on top of images or other data, for example meshes.
 Annotations can be used for annotating purposes as well as for measuring.

-Running Algorithms on Data¶
+Running Algorithms on Data

 The majority of the ImFusion Suite functionality is implemented through the concept of an Algorithm.
-These are modular building blocks operating on input data, performing processing and/or analysis tasks, and optionally providing new output data.
+Algorithms are modular building blocks operating on input data, performing processing and/or analysis tasks, and optionally providing new output data.

 Note

 Some algorithms will run without further input from the user and directly provide the output/result.
-However, the majority of them will first spawn an new Controller UI that is shown in the algorithm dock on the left-hand side (4).
-Here you can configure algorithm-specific settings and evetually launch computation.
+However, the majority of them will first spawn a new “Controller UI” that is shown in the algorithm dock on the left-hand side (4).
+In this UI, you can configure algorithm-specific settings and eventually launch computation.

 It is possible to run multiple algorithms and keep their controllers open at the same time.